logan-pearce/ReflectX/docs/source/makemodel.rst

     $ cp /srv/nas/users/loganpearce/config-gasgiant.ini .
     $ cp /srv/nas/users/loganpearce/config-terrestrial.ini .

-Edit the config file for the model you want to make.
+Or you can download them `here. <https://github.com/logan-pearce/ReflectX/tree/main/ReflectX/MakeSingleReflectXModel>`_ Edit the config file for the model you want to make.
 Edit the output directory and name of the model (``directory.filename``).
 Do not edit any of the reference file paths (``opacity.db``, ``path.to.correlated.k-coefficient.files``, ``meiff.directory``).
 If you set it up correctly above then your script should point to the right places for needed reference files.

 Once the config file is set up you should be good to go!
 Make sure you've activated the python environment and run the script as
 ::